Advice For The Bride: 12 Great Tips For Before And During The Wedding

 Number your RSVP cards before sending them out.
 This means adding a number to the back of each RSVP card that will correspond to a numbered guest list of your own.

-Advice For The Bride And Groom - Number Rsvp Cards
+Advice For The Bride And Groom - Number RSVP Cards

 Image: uprinting.com